thomasangelop/quotesify/README.md

 # Quotesify
-This is a tool that helps insurance companies, brokers, and employers.
+This is a tool that helps insurance companies, brokers, and employers with their transcations.
 This app will manage employee data securely and simplify the process for employers to apply for health insurance packages.

 ## Built With